hypo69/hypo/docs/gemini/out/en/how_to/src/logger/beeper.rst

     - It calls `winsound.Beep` to generate the sound signal.
     - It handles potential `winsound` errors.

-6. **Example Usage:** The code demonstrates how to use the `Beeper` class to generate different sound signals.
+6. **Example Usage:** The code demonStartes how to use the `Beeper` class to generate different sound signals.

 Usage example